+1. Applications

-- 1. Applications - a.
+- a.
 Applications for Subdivision, Site Plan Review, and Change of Use shall be promulgated by City Staff and may be revised as needed. - b.
-When changes are made to the applications, City Staff shall report such changes to the Planning Board - 2.
-Right of Experts - a.
+When changes are made to the applications, City Staff shall report such changes to the Planning Board a.
 In case of doubt, the Code Enforcement Officer may employ such independent recognized consultant necessary, after prior notification to and at the expense of the applicant, to assure compliance with all requirements of this Code related to the public health, safety and welfare and the abatement of nuisances.
 The estimated costs of such studies shall be deposited with the City prior to their undertaking.
+Commented [GW43]: Language will remove application forms from ordinance to allow Staff to make changes as needed to address changes in a quick manner.